 She then teased me that apparently everything was called "rice cakes" because somehow both the soft squishy sweet daifuku mochi and the crispy dry salty rice cakes were both the same words.
 I admitted that it stumped me too, why they were both called rice cakes.

-Once my grandmother was able to glean what the hell I meant, she explained how the daifuku mochi was a rice cake in Japan and that a rice cake was more of a rice crackerbreadthing in America, and that we ate the mochi because we were originally from Japan.
+Once my grandmother was able to glean what the hell I meant, she explained how the daifuku mochi was a rice cake in Japan and that a rice cake was more of a rice cracker/bread/thing in America, and that we ate the mochi because our family is originally from Japan.
 She then told me that the real word for the squishy rice cake was "mochi."

 "Mochi!
 Moooooochi!
 Momomochi!"